AAssemblix

 Observability

 Workflow stalls in production?
-Open run #exec_d7c9b585 — node 4 waited 12s on OpenAI, retried twice, succeeded on the Anthropic fallback.
+Open run #exec_d7c9b585 — node 4 waited 12s on OpenAI, retried twice, succeeded on the Gemini fallback.
 Nodes, tokens, latency, errors logged per run, queryable across the endpoint.

 GET /api/executions/exec_d7c9b585